technologiestiftung/giessdenkiez-de-postgres-api/NOTES.md

 # How to Deploy Express on Now.sh

-In this post I'm going to share how to setup express API endpoints to run on version 2 of [Now.sh][now_v2].
+In this notes I'm going to share how to setup express API endpoints to run on version 2 of [Now.sh][now_v2].
 You will get a free https endpoints and run in serverless!
 Isn't it cool?

 You can find full source code at [github][github_repo].

 ## Prerequisite

 - Now CLI (12.1.9)
 - Node (v10.10.0)
 - express (4.16.4)

 ## Add Endpoints to express